Discord-Guardian-System/Guardian-System-API-Docs/docs/index.md

 View the supported fields and expected content for requests based on each endpoint.

 ### Offender Endpoint
+Accessed to request information on a user who has been admitted to the system for breaching Discord's Terms of Service, Community Guidelines or a general threat to communities on the platform.

 | Field | Accepted Content | Example |
 |  ---  |        ---       |   ---   |